PeterQJD/PeterQJD/README.md

 ## Hi there 👋

-I'm a Mathematics Teaching Fellow currently learning Lean.
+I'm currently learning Lean.
+By day, I'm a Mathematics Teaching Fellow at the University of Strathclyde.

 <!--
 **PeterQJD/PeterQJD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.